Contracts are an integral part of conducting business.

 - The defendant was coerced into signing the contract by use of physical force or threats, or undue influence of the plaintiff.

-How to Resolve a Breach of Contract Dispute
+How to Resolve a CT Breach of Contract Dispute

-In certain situations, you may be able to resolve a breach of contract dispute using alternative dispute resolution (ADR) options like mediation or arbitration.
+In certain situations, you may be able to resolve a breach of contract dispute in Connecticut using alternative dispute resolution (ADR) options like mediation or arbitration.

 If attempts at negotiations fail, then your option is to proceed with litigation.
 If you file a lawsuit for a breach of contract, there are several different types of remedies that may be available depending on the circumstances of the case.